WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Type: `boolean` or `array`
 -   Default value: `false`

-This property adds block controls which allow to change block's alignment.
+This property adds block controls, which enable changes to a block's alignment.

 ```js
 supports: {